 - Reduces the possibility of product failure

-- In order to appraise the market and lower the likelihood of failure, a clear roadmap should be prepared together with data and assumptions.
+- In order to appraise the market and lower the likelihood of failure, a clear roadmap should be prepared along with data and assumptions.

 - A product will be less likely to fail if its designers are aware of the demands and wants of the market.

-- Product management lowers failure, but it can’t guarantee success like anything else.
+- Product management reduces failure but it can’t guarantee success like anything else.

 Optimal use of resources and funds